fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 2. Include the index.js inside the image, so we don't need to manually copy it into the container
 3. When we run a container from the image, use node to execute the index.js file.

 This will translate into a basic Dockerfile.
+The file is usually placed at the root of the project.

 `Dockerfile`